Swap Rate Definition

-- 6 month USD LIBOR against 3 months USD LIBOR
+- Six month USD LIBOR against three months USD LIBOR

-- 6-month MIFOR against 6 month USD LIBOR.
+- 6-month MIFOR against six month USD LIBOR.

-The calculation of swap rate formula will be as follows,
+The calculation of the swap rate formula will be as follows,

 F = 1 -0.93/(0.98+0.96+0.95+0.93)

-The equilibrium fixed swap rate after 1 year is 1.83%
+The equilibrium fixed swap rate after one year is 1.83%

-The calculation of equilibrium swap rate formula will be as follows,
+The calculation of the equilibrium swap rate formula will be as follows,

 There are basically two reasons why companies want to engage in swaps:

-- Floating rates are variable rates due to this reason it adds more risk for both the parties.
+- Floating rates are variable rates due to this reason.
+It adds more risk to both parties.

-- Counterparty risk is another risk which adds an additional level of complicacy to the equation.
+- Counterparty risk is another risk that adds an additional level of complicacy to the equation.

-They could be a great mean for a business to manage outstanding loans.
+They could be a great means for a business to manage outstanding loans.
 And the value behind them is the debt that can be either fixed or floating rate.
-They are usually performed between large companies to meet the specific financing requirements that could be a beneficial arrangement to meet everyone’s requirement.
+They are usually performed between large companies to meet the specific financing requirements that could be a beneficial arrangement to meet everyone’s requirements.